0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 We can see its an 64 bit executable.

 Secondly we see that we have an buffer overflow because of gets().
-It takes 255 chars in the buffer and gets() keeps on reading until it sees a newline charachter, so if we put more than the buffer, we will overflow it:
+It takes 255 charachters in the buffer and gets() keeps on reading until it sees a newline charachter, so if we put more than the buffer, we will overflow it:

 ```c
 	char buf[255];